Discretionary Trusts

 - For one, discretionary trusts can be used to manage wealth across multiple generations.
 You can name grandchildren and their descendants as beneficiaries, for example, even though most of those people are not born yet.

-- Second, a discretionary trust can protect vulnerable beneficiaries, such as adult children with learning difficulties who may not be able to manage money on their own.
+- Second, a discretionary trust can protect a vulnerable person, such as an adult child with learning difficulties who may not be able to manage money on their own.

 - Third, a discretionary trust can ensure that a beneficiary in receipt of means-tested benefits receives funds in smaller amounts over time.
 That way, they do not lose these benefits as they would if they inherited a lump sum of money.